b00gizm/scriptable-scripts/culture-kitchen/README.md

 ![siri-culture-kitchen.gif](https://raw.githubusercontent.com/b00giZm/scriptable-scripts/master/culture-kitchen/siri-culture-kitchen.gif)

 Siri should then respond with with today's menu.
-(If not, retry step 8 a few times.
+(If not, repeat the last step a few times.
 For me, it worked after the 3rd try)

 ## Maintainer